garyjohnson/garyjohnson.github.io/_posts/2019-02-17-new-project.markdown

 There's a couple other things I'd like to tackle as part of this project, all of them negotiable:

 * Utilizing [deep sleep capabilities on the nrf52](https://github.com/arduino-libraries/ArduinoLowPower/blob/master/examples/PrimoDeepSleep/PrimoDeepSleep.ino) for really, really long battery life
-* Running the correct test command based on the project / directory
+* Running the correct test command based on the project or directory
 * Ability to easily open and close the enclosure without additional hardware:
 ![snap design](../../images/button01/button-snap.jpg)
 * I want the button to provide feedback at minimum, and maybe have the capability of being an I/O device.
 Could be some combination of sound, vibration, and light.
 Here's some ideas incorporating an [Adafruit NeoPixel Ring](https://www.adafruit.com/product/1586):